HPEDevCom/redfishdocs/docs/ilorest-userguide/ilorepositorycommands.md

 <pre>
 iLOrest > <span style="color: #01a982; ">makeinstallset</span>
 Warning: This command will run in interactive mode.
-Entering new shell, type backout to leave!
+Entering new shell, type quit to leave!
 Running in basic guidance mode.
 Enter a name for this command: command1